WangYuhan-0520/Amazon-KG-v2.0-dataset/README.md

 | *.link* | Item-entity linkage data | item_id, entity_id|

 ## Publication
-We publish details of how to retrieve knowledge graphs based on recommendation data in the paper entitled **Amazon-KG: Knowledge Graph Enhanced Cross-Domain Recommendation Dataset**.
+We publish details of how to retrieve knowledge graphs based on recommendation data in the paper entitled "**Amazon-KG: Knowledge Graph Enhanced Cross-Domain Recommendation Dataset**".
 The paper has been accepted for presentation at the [SIGIR 2024 conference](https://sigir-2024.github.io/program_papers.html).
 Thank you for your support and citation!

 ## Licence
 By using the datasets, you must agree to be bound by the terms of the following license.